joshfrench/radiant-page-parts-extension/README.md

 # Page Parts

 Content model enhancements for PageParts.
-Allows the storage of native DB types (boolean, integer, and datetime) in addition to the standard text content.
+Allows the storage of native DB types (boolean, integer, string, and datetime) in addition to the standard text content.
 Provides a foundation for creating richer content types through PagePart subclasses.

 ## Usage

 Install and run migrations.
-Now when adding a page part, you will be able to specify what type.
+When adding new parts to pages, you will be asked which type of part to add.
 Content will be stored as a native representation (DatetimePagePart in a datetime column, &c.), allowing for advanced operations at the DB level.
 Further subclasses with custom behavior can be added easily.